GooTec/OpenBINN/README.md

    dataset into `../data/prostate/` relative to the repository.
 2. **Generate simulation datasets** (optional) using `python analysis/sim_data_generation.py --beta 2 --gamma 2 --pathway_nonlinear`.
-   Add `--pathway_nonlinear` to enable nonlinear gene interactions; each dataset will also include a `pca_plot.png` visualizing the PCA projection and outcome distribution.
+   When `--pathway_nonlinear` is provided the outcome uses pathway-driven interactions and each dataset includes a `pca_plot.png` showing the first two principal components computed from the selected pathway genes with the outcome distribution.
 Adjust `--beta` and `--gamma` or omit the flag for the simpler linear setup.
 3. **Edit** an experiment config in `configs/`, specifying model type, dataset paths, and analysis options.
 4. **Run** training and evaluation: